 It was back in 2004-6 that I began running experimental workshops to test for the effect of eye movement therapy upon kinaesthetic experience.
 What initially emerged was a small observation that eye movements often worked on a troubling recalled experience, but were never effective in reducing the kinaesthetic experience of an anticipated event.

 It was in 2006 that I first began experimenting with a simple process.
 I’d enquire as to the client’s anticipated emotional event, and then ask them for the first time they could recall experiencing this feeling, thus moving the visual representation from the anticipatory into recall.
 I’d then get the client to move their eyes whilst concentrating on this recall.
-Many will recognise this last details as being simply EMDR, but it was the bit before that made the difference.
+Many will recognise these last details as being simply EMDR, but it was the bit before that made the difference.
 In EMDR we go directly for the memory, in IEMT we begin with the kinaesthetics and then explore the structuring on experiences that give rise to the emotional state.

 More often than not, the client reported a good effect, and thus we had the beginnings of the “IEMT Basic Pattern”, but you may wish to give it a better name than that.

 As I began exploring this with groups, I needed a name and naively I was calling this process “Eye Movement Integration”.
-Laziness on my part meant that I’d never bothered to check if this name was already a “thing” and it was only later in 2007 in email exchange with Steve Andreas did i learn the actual history of Eye Movement Integration as a trademarked term.
+Laziness on my part meant that I’d never bothered to check if this name was already a “thing” and it was only later in 2007 in an email exchange with Steve Andreas did I learn the actual history of Eye Movement Integration as a trademarked term.
 In hindsight, if I knew what IEMT was going to develop into, then I’d have used a different name than “Integral Eye Movement Therapy.”
 But the fact was that I just needed a name for a few workshops I was doing at that time and it was actually Nick Kemp that casually proposed the name and before we'd really thought about it, I jumped on the name straight away.
-These days with the increased popularity and awareness of using eye movements therapeutically that has partly arisen from my work, “Integral Eye Movement Therapy” now simply sounds too much alike a ‘me too’ brand of “Eye Movement Integration” and this is something that is unfortunate, but, well, it is what it is.
+These days with the increased popularity and awareness of using eye movements therapeutically that has partly arisen from my work, “Integral Eye Movement Therapy” now simply sounds too much like a ‘me too’ brand of “Eye Movement Integration” and this is something that is unfortunate, but, well, it is what it is.

 In 2007, what was becoming clear was that my little method was very popular and I began formalising the teaching of it.
-With repeated presentations, a two hour presentation grew into a four hour presentation, and then into a day, and then into two days.
-The second day modules about identity were developed after conversations with David Grove in 2006 who introduced me and a small group of trainees to the use of pronouns and how these can be used therapeutically.
+With repeated presentations, a two-hour presentation grew into a four-hour presentation, and then into a day, and then into two days.
+The second-day modules about identity were developed after conversations with David Grove in 2006 who introduced me and a small group of trainees to the use of pronouns and how these can be used therapeutically.